N3uralN3twork/Consulting/README.md

 # Consulting
  For STA Consulting Projects
- All of the files in this repository are for the STA  635 - Statistical Consulting and Programming
+ All of the files in this repository are for the STA  635 - Statistical Consulting and Programming course.

  Professor: Quinn